 P/E ratio = share price / earnings per share.

 How to calculate the price/earnings ratio?

 Let's analyze the example of a company that has been on the market for several years.
 To find out what is their price/earnings ratio, you need to do the following:

 Determine the market share price.
 Let's assume that it is equal to $25.

 Determine the earnings per share over the last 12 months.
 In our example, we'll set this value to $1.80.

 P/E ratio = 25/1.80 = 13.90

-- As you can see, the P/E ratio in our example is roughly 14x earnings.
+- As you can see, the P/E ratio in our example is roughly 14x the earnings.

 Interpreting the results of P/E ratio formula

 To determine whether the price/earnings ratio is high or low, you need to compare it with the P/E ratios of other companies in the same industry.
-For instance, if your company has a P/E of 14x earnings, and most of its competitors of 12x earnings, you could say that your business is considered more valuable by the market.
+For instance, if your company has a P/E of 14x the earnings and most of its competitors have 12x the earnings, you could say that your business is considered more valuable by the market.